The Ultimate Guide to Mumbai, India – Check Out What To See & Where To Eat

 Mumbai, formerly known as Bombay, due to its location, today is the largest seaport in the country, and together with adjacent towns creates one of the most populated and richest agglomerations in India, with a total population of over 20 million!
 Here you will find attractions inscribed on the UNESCO World Heritage List, such as caves on the island of Elephanta, the impressive Chhatrapati Shivaji Terminus, as well as many other interesting buildings in the colonial style.

-We must admit that we were encouraged to visit Mumbai, as well as many other places in South India, by reading one of our favorite books (probably well known to everyone), namely “Shantaram” by Gregory David Roberts.
-The Mumbai world described in the book seemed to us so interesting and exotic and different from the one in which we live every day that we immediately wanted to become part of it for a moment.
+I must admit that I was encouraged to visit Mumbai, as well as to many other places in South India, after reading one of my favorite books (probably well known to everyone), namely Shantaram by Gregory David Roberts.
+The Mumbai world described in the book seemed so interesting and exotic and different from the one we live in that I immediately wanted to become a part of it, even for a moment.

 How to get to Mumbai?

-We flew to Mumbai from Kochi.
-This is the best and fastest, but at the same time the most expensive option to get to the city.
-The flight time from Kochi is about two hours.
-Added to this is the taxi ride time to the hotel.
-Unfortunately, during our visit it turned out that although it was evening, the city was completely congested and it took us almost two hours to get to our hotel.
-Of course, there are other ways to reach Mumbai, such as traveling by bus from one of the private carriers or by train.
-However, we strongly recommend you to fly by plane, although you will pay several thousand rupees per person, but the journey is definitely more comfortable.
-In addition to Kochi, direct flights from many other Indian cities, such as Delhi, Chennai or Bengaluru, as well as from the state of Goa are served to Mumbai.
+I flew to Mumbai by plane from Kerala Kochi.
+This is the best and fastest, but also the most expensive option to get to the city.
+The flight time from Kochi is approximately two hours.
+To this should be added the time of taxi travel to the hotel.
+Unfortunately, during my visit, it turns out that despite the fact that it is evening, the city is completely jammed and the drive to my guesthouse takes me almost two hours.
+Of course, there are also other ways to get to Mumbai, such as traveling by bus from one of the private carriers or by train.
+However, I definitely recommend you to fly by plane, although you will pay several thousand rupees per person, the journey is definitely more comfortable.
+In addition to from Kochi, there are also direct flights to Mumbai from many other Indian cities, such as Delhi, Chennai, or Bangalore, as well as Goa.

 Where to stay in Mumbai?